hphelion/documentation/assisted-migration-reference.md

 If you plan on performing the migration without support services, the [Self-Migration Reference Guide](/migration-overview) page contains details on how to migrate your data yourself from version 12.12 to 13.5 of the HP Cloud Services.

+**Note:**
+Some of the links in this document contain information on using the HP Public Cloud Console to interact with your instances.
+HP Public Cloud Console is an alternative method for performing these tasks.
+The procedures in this document for using the management console are correct and should be followed at this time.

 ## Before you begin ## {#TransitionOverview}
 For assistance with transitioning your data from version 12.12 to 13.5, there are a few preliminary tasks you must complete first: